 Dan’s HP experience included six years as Vice President—Transaction Taxes and many years of international tax work, which included two years as HP’s European Tax Manager based in Geneva, Switzerland.
 He also served on the OECD Technical Advisory Group on Electronic Commerce.

 Dan received a B.A.
 (Economics) from Yale University and both a J.D. and LL.M. (in Taxation) from New York University School of Law.
+He received an honorary doctorate from Palo Alto University.
 Dan also attended the Harvard Business School Advanced Management Program (AMP 155).